akram185/EZ-Rentals/README.md

 ### Goals

-- _Build users, cars, cars-types and types tables with associations,_
+- _Build users, cars, cars-types, vehicles and types tables with associations,_
-- _User should be able to view all the car rental options and be able to select their desired car._
+- _User should be able to view all the car options and be able to select their desired car._
 - _Users should be able to edit or delete their preference.._
 - _Make home,nav,layout,header,footer,sign-up, login, information components._
 - _Use flexbox for presenting car cards on the home screen._